Please Log In

 This medium of sharing is a whole new world to try and navigate, especially for parents who are trying to adjust themselves to the tech world.
 It can be difficult to sift through the many articles about this new and exciting app, but hopefully this simple explanation can clarify what parents need to know about Instagram.
 Here are 5 features and settings that parents should be aware of in order to keep your children out of sticky situations while using the Instagram App:

 With the proper guidance, Instagram has the potential to be a great mobile app that allows your children to creatively share their personal views and interests.
 But, making sure they know how to use it responsibly is key to maintaining your families Internet safety.
 As a parent, if you find yourself having difficulty with starting these conversations with your children there are some great tools available to help you.
-Net Nanny Social is a great solution to help parents monitor their children's use of social networks.
-With the purchase of every Family Protection Pass Subscription, Net Nanny Social is provided for free.

 At the end of the day, what is most important is allowing your children to learn how to safely and responsibly share their original content.
 Encourage your children to post and connect with their peers safely.
 Happy sharing!